Verizon: Expansion of services (2011–present)

-In December 2012, Verizon officially shut down V Cast and all of its components.
-Following this, Verizon introduced Viewdini, a TV and movie streaming app.
-They also made a deal with the NFL to have an app where people could watch live NFL events.
-This deal expired in 2017.

-On June 5, 2013, The Guardian reported it had obtained an order by the Federal Bureau of Investigation (FBI) and approved by the United States Foreign Intelligence Surveillance Court that required Verizon to provide the NSA with telephone metadata for all calls originating in the U.S. Verizon Wireless was not part of the NSA data collection for wireless accounts due to foreign ownership issues.
+The Guardian reported it had obtained an order by the Federal Bureau of Investigation (FBI) and approved by the United States Foreign Intelligence Surveillance Court that required Verizon to provide the National Security Agency (NSA) with telephone metadata for all calls originating in the U.S. Verizon Wireless was not part of the NSA data collection for wireless accounts due to foreign ownership issues.

-In September 2013, Verizon purchased the 45% stake in Verizon Wireless, previously owned by Vodafone, for $130 billion.
+Verizon purchased Vodafone's 45% stake in Verizon in September 2013 for $130 billion.
 The deal closed on February 21, 2014, and became the third largest corporate deal ever signed, giving Verizon Communications sole ownership of Verizon Wireless.

 On January 14, 2014, the DC Circuit Court of Appeals struck down the FCC's net neutrality rules after Verizon filed suit against them in January 2010.
 In June 2016, in a 184-page ruling, the United States Court of Appeals for the District of Columbia Circuit upheld, by a 2–1 vote, the FCC's net neutrality rules and the FCC's determination that broadband access is a public utility rather than a luxury.
 AT&T and the telecom industry said they would seek to appeal the decision to the Supreme Court.

-On January 22, 2014, the Wall Street Journal reported that Verizon received more than 1,000 requests for information about its subscribers on national security grounds via National Security Letters.
+The Wall Street Journal reported that Verizon received more than 1,000 requests for information about its subscribers on national security grounds via National Security Letters.
 In total, Verizon received 321,545 requests from federal, state and local law enforcement for U.S. customer information.
 In May 2015, Verizon agreed to pay $90 million "to settle federal and state investigations into allegations mobile customers were improperly billed for premium text messages."

-In late October 2014, Verizon Wireless launched the technology news website SugarString.
+Verizon Wireless launched the technology news website SugarString in October 2014.
 The publication attracted controversy after it was reported that its writers were forbidden from publishing articles related to net neutrality or domestic surveillance.
 Although Verizon denied that this was the case, the site (described as being a pilot project) was shuttered in December.

+In May 2015, cybersecurity researcher Blake Welsh disclosed a flaw in Verizon's systems that left millions of home internet users vulnerable to account information leaks.